edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 Note that we don't need to call `.complete()` method because a Subject without subscriber is just a function.

-This implementation still needs some extra work but we can handle many subscriptions using one single operator.
+This implementation still needs some extra code in the component.
+The good point is that we can handle many subscriptions using one single operator.

 #### 👍🏼👍🏼👍🏼 Async pipe